Top Consumer Choice

 If you settled debt for less than you owe, you may have to pay taxes on saved money over $600.
 However, if you are insolvent (have more debts than assets), you don't have to pay this.
 If you still are not convinced of debt relief due to possible tax penalties, try asking about it during your free consultation or research debt relief taxes further.

-Typically, debt settlement companies only offer programs that accept unsecured debt (credit card debt, some student loan debt, unsecured personal loans, etc.).
-However, there are a very limited number of companies that do provide debt relief services for secured debt.
+However, very few companies provide debt relief services for secured debt.
 You will have to talk to each company for details on which types of debt can be enrolled.

 No. Getting a consolidation loan is a debt relief option, but you need a good credit score to qualify for a low-interest rate.